LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Related Work

-CNNs have been achieving top performance in analysing video frames for deepfake classification.
-MesoNet \cite{afchar2018mesonet}, for instance, is a lightweight convolutional network which relies on the density of details in image patches to detect whether or not the image had been tampered with.
-Such networks were state of the art for a while, as highlighted by Rossler \etal in their FaceForensics++ (FF++) study \cite{rosslerfaceforensics}.
+CNNs have been achieving top performance in analyzing video frames for deepfake classification.
+MesoNet \cite{afchar2018mesonet}, for instance, is a lightweight convolutional network which relies on the density of details in image patches to detect whether or not an image have been tampered with.
+Such networks have been state of the art for a while, as highlighted by Rossler \etal in their FaceForensics++ (FF++) study \cite{rosslerfaceforensics}.
 More recently, the Deep Fake Detection Challenge \cite{dolhansky2020deepfake} (DFDC) allowed multiple teams to compete in providing the best detection methods.
-Even though such methods hold great performance on given datasets and on raw images, success rates tend to drop when they are faced with unseen, compressed or altered data, as highlighted by the FF++ \cite{rosslerfaceforensics} and DFDC \cite{dolhansky2020deepfake} studies.
-As such, basing the detection process on raw image analysis might not keep holding up in the future.
+Models based on FAb-NEt \cite{wiles2018self} came on top and achieved consistent performance.
+These neural networks are arguably one of the best solution to the deepfake detection problem, if one has enough computing power, training data, and if the deepfake manipulation method is known in advance.
+However, even though such methods hold great performance on given datasets and on raw images, success rates tend to drop when they are faced with unseen, compressed or altered data, as highlighted by the FF++ \cite{rosslerfaceforensics} and DFDC \cite{dolhansky2020deepfake} studies.
+As such, basing the detection process on raw image analysis might not keep holding up in the future, in the adverserial race between deepfake detectors and creators.
+Furthermore and unfortunately, efforts have seldom been made to reduce the computational costs in training high-quality deepfake detectors.